 People don’t ‘naturally’ do or behave how we expect them to in a project environment and that causes issues and puts project success at risk.

 Assume the opposite and proactively focus on people!

 Understand why people aren’t likely to naturally do what you need them to do and take specific action to support them, so they can and will instead.

-If you’d like to explore how to do that, you can find out more on the Projects and People Support page of my website or book a free call to explore this with me.
+If you’d like to explore how to do that, you can find out more on the Better Business Change page of my website or book a free call to explore this with me.
 You might also want to check out my other related project blogs.